-The eruption was so big and so powerful that is not only affected the isolated island in the North but also the whole of Europe leading a dangerous change in weather, including floods and acid rain!
+The eruption was so big and so powerful that it not only affected the isolated island in the North but also the whole of Europe leading to a dangerous change in weather, including floods and acid rain!

 Fact: The tragedy that followed these endless eruptions was so great that the Danes, which still ruled Iceland contemplated taking in the people who were left in Iceland, relocating the Icelandic nation to the volcano-less Denmark.

 Now, Iceland had been oppressed by a foreign rule for a few centuries, a foreign rule which they had originally accepted to save themselves from, well, themselves but it had not given them the results they had hoped for.